digitalearthafrica/config/geoserver/README.md

 Configuration is saved in `geoserver_data` in the directories listed below.
 All config files are in JSON format.

 - `collections`: This directory contains a collection of GeoServer objects.
-- `global`: Contains all GeoServer global settings, such as contact information and service configuration.
+- `global`: Contains the following GeoServer global settings: general settings, contact information, service configuration and logging settings.
+The gloabl settings are split by environment.
 - `inventory`: Contains a directory and `invertory.json` per environment.
 The `inventory.json` lists all the active collections for the environment.

 ### Collection Structure